Dwarf1er/dotfiles/README.md

 bash <(curl -s https://raw.githubusercontent.com/Dwarf1er/dotfiles/refs/heads/master/dotfiles.sh) "https://github.com/Dwarf1er/dotfiles.git"
 ```
 > [!WARNING]
-> The setup script will delete all of `~/.config` and `~/.bashrc` before starting to avoid creating conflicts.
-A backup is **not** made automatically because I prefer to always start fresh on new systems.
+> All conflicting files will be moved to `~/dotfiles-conflicts`.
+A full backup is also created in `~/dotfiles-backup-TIMESTAMP`.

+## Backup and Conflict Handling

+This setup is non-destructive.
+When files conflict during checkout:

+- Conflicting files are moved to `~/dotfiles-conflicts`.
+- A full backup of existing configuration files is created in `~/dotfiles-backup-TIMESTAMP`.
+- This ensures you can always recover previous configurations without risk of data loss.

 ## Manual Setup